 The links below are provided to help you get up to speed on what we do and how we do it.

-If you have any questions, please contact our Newcomer Officer (Chatelaine).
+If you have any questions, please contact our Chatelaine

 Other Links of Interest

-Your Teenager and the SCA – Some Answers for Parents (PDF)
+- Your Teenager and the SCA – Some Answers for Parents (PDFThe

 About Membership in the SCA

 There are several levels of membership in the Society: a Sustaining membership includes a year’s subscription to your kingdom’s newsletter, which contains kingdom news, announcements for events taking place in your area, and local group contacts.
 Lower-priced Associate and Family memberships are also available.

 You are not required to purchase an SCA membership before attending SCA meetings and events.
 Membership is a requirement for holding office in SCA groups, for participation in combat and combat-related activities in some kingdoms, and for eligibility to receive awards in some kingdoms.To learn more about membership, click here: SCA Membership